Elmer196/Readme-Generator/README.md

   ## Description
-    This application allows the user to streamline the process of making a README file through JavaScript and Node.js
+    Allows the user to streamline the process of making a README file through JavaScript and Node.js

   ## Installation
     Currently none

   ## Usage
-    It is made to automate the creation of a README file
+    Allows the automation of the creation of a README file

   ## Contribution
-    Currently none
+    Currently no guidlines

   ## Test
-    Find testing instructions in the included video
+    Will be in link

   ## GitHub
     Elmer196